rob-platt/CAML/docs/index.md

     The Python package is currently in development and is not yet available for general use.

 !!! note
     This python package only releases code for running inference of the ML model.
-A later release will include the model itself, preprocessing, and training code.
+A separate, later release will include the model itself, preprocessing, and training code.

 ## Citation